-Spring Fest: The last weekend before finals is set aside for Spring Fest events ranging from live bands, games, rides and SGA's wacky games competition, "Bizarre Wars."
+Spring Fest: A weekend late in the spring semester is set aside for Spring Fest events ranging from live bands, games, rides and SGA's wacky games competition, "Bizarre Wars.

 Athletics and Intramurals

 Brevard College boasts a distinguished and successful history in intercollegiate athletics, winning nine national team championships as a junior college (1937-2000).
 During this period, more than 200 Brevard College student athletes received All American honors.
 Since completing the transition to a four-year institution in 2000, the College has been an active member of the Appalachian Athletic Conference (AAC) of the National Association of Intercollegiate Athletics (NAIA).
 Over the past five years, Brevard athletic teams have earned 10 conference titles and made 9 national tournament appearances.